UsernameIsMyUsername/UsernameIsMyUsername/MSSQL/Microsoft Dynamics GP 2018/readme.md

 For the purposes of the following queries of course we will be going with option 2.

+As you start going down the code below you row counts will go down at each section.
+ReportLineTransaction have the most data and repository being the smallest.

 What each files does:

 0_HowMuchDataIsOutThere.sql